oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 ```
 {% endraw %}

-This component encapsulates the card that holds all of the todos, as well as the todo-associated interface elements.
-It also handles the rest of the functions related to updating todos on the server as well as in the local cache.
+This component encapsulates the card that holds all of the todos and the todo-associated interface elements.
+It also handles the rest of the functions related to updating todos on the server and in the local cache.

 You're welcome to delete the `HelloWorld.vue` component, if you want.
 Or you can leave it.
 It's not needed.